Melissa holds a bachelor's degree in biology and is a plant and animal enthusiast with multiple pets.

 Cats are equipped with bluffing abilities.
 In the wild, animals try to avoid physical encounters because wounds can often be fatal (there are no veterinarians in nature).
 Cats will often stare down their opponent and assess them for hesitancy in attacking.
-This could trigger a cat to attack if it becomes aware that the opponent isn't confident (watch how these powerful lions are scared away by intimidating tribesman).
+This could trigger a cat to attack if it becomes aware that the opponent isn't confident.
 Because cats are domesticated (not selected by nature) and many live with or close to humans, many individuals may be less afraid to approach and show offensive aggression to humans and dogs.
 Healthy wild animals generally fear humans and do not attack unless humans stumble on their territory or their babies are nearby.

 Some Cat Attack Incidences and Footage

 Now that we understand what provokes cat attacks and what body postures indicate aggression, let's look at a few recorded incidences of felines fighting.
 The animals in the videos are a mix of pets, feral street cats, stray cats (once owned) and a combination of both (some feral and stray cats are cared for outdoors).